By Mladen Terzic

 | Badgley Mischka | BigCommerce Enterprise | AI personalization, Luxury retail |

 These examples highlight how Shopify Plus and BigCommerce Enterprise address different business needs, offering insights for companies choosing their next eCommerce platform.
+For teams running a broader enterprise ecommerce platform comparison, it can also help to evaluate the e-commerce platforms company Squarespace on Shopify Plus vs. BigCommerce to see where each option fits.

 When deciding between Shopify Plus and other enterprise platforms, it's crucial to assess your business's specific needs and growth plans.
 Shopify Plus stands out for its extensive app options and automation tools, handling nearly 11,000 checkouts per minute.
 This makes it a strong choice for businesses that need smooth, fast transactions during busy sales events.
+In any Shopify vs enterprise ecommerce platforms comparison, these Shopify Plus enterprise ecommerce features show why Shopify for enterprise remains a leading enterprise ecommerce platform.

 On the other hand, companies with more intricate product catalogs or requiring advanced built-in functionality might find BigCommerce Enterprise more suitable.
 It supports up to 400 API calls per minute compared to Shopify Plus's 10, offering better support for complex integrations.
+So, how does Shopify Plus compare to BigCommerce Enterprise?
+Based on reviews of Shopify Plus vs. BigCommerce Enterprise, the answer depends on your technical depth and catalog complexity.

 | Business Need | Recommended Platform | Key Advantage |